 The initial R following introduction of imported cases was estimated between 1.7-2.5 (estimation period: 19 days from introduction) reflecting early transmission mainly from travellers into South Africa.
 The flight restrictions and school closures followed by level 5 lockdown appears to have substantially reduced the R, likely contributing to substantial flattening of the epidemic curve.
-While transmission has been slowed, R remained above 1, indicating ongoing transmission.
+While transmission has been slowed, R remains above 1, indicating ongoing transmission.

-In the Western Cape Province the R remains around 1.5 reflecting ongoing raising of the epidemic.
-In other provinces, the R remains between 1 and 1.5 reflecting ongoing raising of the epidemic but at a reduced rate.
+In the Western Cape Province, the daily R remained at around 1.5 during the initial stage 5 lockdown.
+Towards the second half of the stage 5 lockdown and the current stage 4 lockdown, R increased above 1.5, returning to around 1.5 in recent weeks reflecting ongoing raising of the epidemic.
+In other provinces where estimation was possible (Gauteng, KwaZulu-Natal and Eastern Cape provinces), the R during the stage 4 lockdown has been between 1 and 1.5 reflecting ongoing steady progression or raising of the epidemic.
 Further lifting of the lockdown may be associated with increases in R in different provinces.
 Importantly, changes in rate of reporting and case definitions for testing may change over time potentially affecting R estimation.
 While we attempted to adjust for changes in testing practice, residual bias may remain.
 Therefore it is important to interpret these findings together with data on testing and other sources of data on transmission.
-In addition, caution should be exercised in interpreting comparisons between different time points and provinces as these could be affected by differential testing practices.
+In addition, caution should be exercised in interpreting comparisons between different timepoints and provinces as these could be affected by differential testing practices.